Adeur93/MM-BIOS-BACKUP/README.md

 # MM-BIOS-BACKUP

-All BIOS files required for all the systems the MM and MM+ are capable of running.
+All BIOS files required for all the systems available for the Miyoo Mini and Miyoo Mini +

-Just download the .\BIOS folder and put it into the your OnionOS SD card
+Just download the \BIOS folder and put it into your OnionOS SD card.